jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/Step_01_Profiling/01_Data_Profiling_&Quality_Assessments.md

 | Performance | Text columns with `-1` max length (unbounded) | Poor indexing & storage efficiency | ⚠️ Medium |

 > Summary: financial, demographic, and geographic fields require targeted remediation before insights can be trusted.

+### 🧠 Clarifying Some Important Red Flags

+While reviewing the profiling results, a few findings require some extra explanation:

+#### ⚠️ Birth_Weight — “Business Rule Violation”
+The highest recorded birth weight in the table is **900 grams**.
+In reality, most newborns weigh **2,500–4,000 grams** (2.5–4 kg).

+This tells us:
+- The numbers **do not match real medical expectations**
+- The data may be **in the wrong units**, trimmed, or represent **only a small subset** of newborn patients (e.g., only very low birth-weight babies)

+So as it is now, this field cannot be trusted as-is for clinical insights and needs further investigation.

+---

+#### 📈 High Number of Unique Values in Clinical Fields (Diagnosis / Procedures)
+Several columns (like diagnosis and procedure descriptions) have **hundreds of different values**.

+This makes charts and summaries:
+- Hard to read
+- Hard to use for real decision-making

+These fields usually need to be **grouped into categories** before they are analyzed (e.g., by disease groupings or major service lines).

+---

+#### 🏥 Type_of_Admission — Label Inconsistency
+Admission type is sometimes written differently:

+- “Elective”
+- “Urgent”
+- Possibly “Emergency”, “ER”, etc.

+These may mean **the same type of hospital stay**, but appear as **separate labels**.
+This can create misleading views of:
+- Emergency department usage
+- Hospital bed planning
+- Length of stay analysis

+I will standardize these values into **consistent categories**.

+---

+#### 🧱 No Primary Key (No Unique Encounter Identifier)
+The dataset has:
+- No patient identifier (expected — it’s de-identified)
+- No unique encounter ID

+This means:
+- We cannot guarantee every row represents a **different hospital stay**
+- We cannot reliably link other related data in the future
+- BI modeling becomes harder

+To fix this, I will **add a new unique identifier** (a surrogate key).

+---

+### 📝 Why This Matters

+These issues don’t stop the analytics — but they must be handled carefully so that:
+- Insights are **accurate**
+- Charts reflect **real clinical patterns**
+- Healthcare decisions are not based on **faulty data**

+Addressing these red flags will improve the dataset’s trustworthiness and make downstream analysis more meaningful.

 ---